-

 Victoria grew up as a competitive dancer and fell in love with the community and playfulness of circus in college.
 Since then, she has trained at the National Institute of Circus Arts in Australia and NECCA’s ProTrack program, where she studied static trapeze and partner acro.
 Victoria has completed numerous teacher trainings with Nimble Arts in aerials and acrobatics and has used that extensive knowledge as Youth Program Director of Wise Fool New Mexico, Head Aerial Coach at Acrosports in San Francisco, lead coach at Prescott Circus Theater, Trapeze Arts, Kinetic Arts Center, and the Youth Troupe Coordinator at NECCA.
 She has performed across the country in solo, duo, and trio aerials, partner acrobatics, juggling, and stilting, and enjoys teaching all of those things and more!

-Ro (they/them pronouns) is ecstatic about being in Circus Teacher Training and assisting beginner aerial classes this year.
-Ro has been a student of SHOW since 2021, when they decided to join a circus class on a whim because it looked fun - and now can't imagine ever stopping!
-Ro is a body-movement-enthusiast, a certified personal trainer, and a former youth organizer & transformative justice facilitator.
+Ro (they/them pronouns) teaches intro-level circus classes.
+Ro is also a body-movement-enthusiast, a certified personal trainer, and a former youth organizer & transformative justice facilitator.
 They have a masters degree in Social Justice Education, and bring that lens as a coach of joyful & playful movement.
-In their spare time, they also love spoken word poetry, backpacking, and reading science fiction. -
+In their spare time, they also love spoken word poetry, backpacking, and reading science fiction.

 Instructor